rushykat/recipe-calorie-analysis-and-prediction/README.md

 Alternative Hypothesis: The missingness of the "rating" column is dependent on the "avg_rating" column.

+Test Statistic: Difference in means

 Results:
-I found a p value of kldsfjlka;sdfjlkds.
-This means that I will aslkdfskdlfask reject the null hypothesis.
-This shows that the missingness of "rating" is/is not dependent on
+After running the permutation test, I got a p value of 0.0.
+Since this is below our significance level of 0.05, I will reject the null hypothesis.
+This shows that the missingness of "rating" is dependent on the "avg_rating" column.

+Second Permutation Test:

-Null Hypothesis: The missingness of the "rating" column is not dependent on the "calories" column.
+Null Hypothesis: The missingness of the "rating" column is not dependent on the "minutes" column.

-Alternative Hypothesis: The missingness of the "rating" column is dependent on the "calories" column.
+Alternative Hypothesis: The missingness of the "rating" column is dependent on the "minutes" column.

+Test Statistic: Difference in means

 Results:
-I found a p value of dsfkjsadflkjasdfkl.
-This means that I will lasdjkfajsfdkl reject the null hypothesis.
+After running the permutation test, I found a p value of 0.11.
+Since this p value is above our significance level of 0.05, I will fail to reject the null hypothesis.
+This shows that the missingness of "rating" is not dependent on the "minutes" column.

 ## Hypothesis Testing
-I want to run a hypothesis test to ansIr the following question: Do healthy recipes have a loIr average calorie count than unhealthy recipes?
-So, I ran a permutation test to ansIr the question.
+I want to run a hypothesis test to answer the following question: Do healthy recipes have a lower average calorie count than unhealthy recipes?
+So, I ran a permutation test to answer the question.

-Null Hypothesis: There is no difference in the mean calorie count betIen healthy and unhealthy recipes.
+Null Hypothesis: There is no difference in the mean calorie count between healthy and unhealthy recipes.

-Alternative Hypothesis: Healthy recipes have a loIr average calorie count than unhealthy recipes.
+Alternative Hypothesis: Healthy recipes have a lower average calorie count than unhealthy recipes.

 Test Statistic: Difference in Means

 Results:

-my resulting p value was 0.0, which means that I can reject the null hypothesis that there is no difference in the mean calorie count betIen healthy and unhealthy recipes.
+My resulting p value was 0.0, which means that I can reject the null hypothesis that there is no difference in the mean calorie count between healthy and unhealthy recipes.
+There is statistical significance to show that healthy and unhealthy recipes have different mean calorie counts.

 ## Framing A Prediction Problem
-The hypothesis test in the previous section shoId us that there is a difference in the number of calories in a recipe depending on whether it is healthy or not.
+The hypothesis test in the previous section showed us that there is a difference in the number of calories in a recipe depending on whether it is healthy or not.
-So in the following sections, I want to be able to ansIr the following prediction problem: Can I predict the number of calories in a recipe based on other information (like total fat, carbohydrates, n_ingredients, healthy, etc.)?
+So in the following sections, I want to be able to answer the following prediction problem: Can I predict the number of calories in a recipe based on other information (like total fat, carbohydrates, n_ingredients, healthy, etc.)?

 To start, I want to build a baseline model.
 I will begin by trying to predict how many calories a meal will have based on the amount of protein, carbohydrates,